-- Vendor Contracts: Your agreements with vendors can also make your business vulnerable if they do not contemplate the relevant legal standards for privacy.
+- Vendor Contracts: Your agreements with vendors can also make your business vulnerable.
+This is especially true if they do not contemplate the relevant legal standards for privacy.
 We assist by reviewing existing contracts and negotiating terms to ensure that necessary and favorable provisions governing privacy are included.

 - Internal Practices: Many data privacy laws require that covered businesses implement reasonable safeguards to protect personal information.
 We can help you meet compliance obligations under such laws and train employees on the importance of adhering to the privacy policies and procedures you put in place.